AWARDS and NOMINATIONS for RED WOLF

 For help with funding in Ontario schools check out the Writer's in the Schools program at www.writersunion.ca.

-For help with funding readings in libraries across the country look into the National Public Reading program at www.writersunion.ca
+For help with funding readings in libraries across the country check out the National Public Reading program at www.writersunion.ca

 What educators are saying about the new Teacher Guide- Fantastic! - Wow! - Excellent resource! - Brilliant ideas, well executed. - A great educational tool for promoting the reconciliation process. - The depth of questions, links, discussion topics and activities will catapult both teacher and student learning to places necessary for authentic understanding of such horrific and systemic abuses.